Oxford Patient Information Evening 2023 - The Lily Foundation

 "I attended the Oxford Patients Information Evening and found it very helpful.
 It was good to get updates on the latest research and listen to all the other talks.
 I enjoyed speaking with the Oxford team, The Lily Foundation and meeting some of the other patients who are dealing with Mito."

-Clare, young adult mito patient
+Clare, young adult mitochondrial disease patient

 If you would like to contact us about the adult support services we offer, or have any ideas about how this service can be improved, please contact [email protected].